alecmolloy/christmas-2014/readme.md

 ## User experience
 Take a selfy with Alec at various London locations.

+### Critical
-- Live video
+- Live video mapped to user's face
+- Recorded video of Alec's face
+- Message to adjust your camera
+- Bodies for both people
+- Environments from around London
--
+- Intuitive camera controls

+### Nice to have
 - Snow particles
+- Stella Tran mode

 ## Technical requirements